What Is CQB? Meaning, Tactics & Room Clearing Guide (Airsoft 2026)

 CQB environments demand completely different gear than outdoor fields.
 In tight spaces, long barrels catch on walls and door frames, and heavy equipment makes you clumsy during rapid movement.
 The core principle of CQB gear is: short, lightweight, and fast.

 For weapon selection, SMGs (submachine guns) and short-barreled rifles are ideal choices for CQB.
-Compact AEGs like the MP5, MP7, and ARP9 offer short profiles that are easy to maneuver in tight spaces while maintaining adequate firepower and accuracy.
+Compact AEGs like the MP5, MP7, and the G&G ARP9 offer short profiles that are easy to maneuver in tight spaces while maintaining adequate firepower and accuracy.
 Pistols are also excellent CQB weapons, especially around corners and in doorways where quick target acquisition is needed—pistol agility is unmatched by any rifle.
 If you prefer using a rifle, at minimum choose a CQB short-barrel variant or attach a foldable stock to reduce overall length.

 For sighting systems, red dot optics are practically standard equipment for CQB.
 Indoor venues typically have worse lighting conditions than outdoor fields, and red dot sights let you quickly acquire targets even in low-light environments.
 Any magnified scope is a liability in CQB, as engagement distances are usually within 10-20 meters where magnification is completely unnecessary.
 A simple open red dot or holographic sight is more than sufficient for any indoor scenario.